 DSSP stores each residue's chain ID under column 12 as a single character.
 Since mmCIF-based structures can have chain IDs of more than one character, extra columns were required.
 In 2017, the DSSP format has been extended with two extra row entries, under columns 150-153 and 160-163 of each maximally four characters long.
 These contain the RCSB-given chain ID and the author-given chain ID respectively, according to the mmCIF file.
 Column 12 of mmCIF-based DSSP files will hold the RCSB chain ID, unless it is longer than one character, in which case it will be a '>' character instead.

 Under ′Download′ you find access to DSSP.
 The package comes with everyting in, on, and at it (including source code), and it comes under the Boost license.

 There is no license agreement or anything like that.
 If you are a commercial entity, the same rules hold for the new DSSP.
-So, as of 'now' (Sept 15 2014) DSSP is free of cost, free of license restrictions, and free of costs for everybody.
+So, as of 'now' (Sept 15 2014) DSSP is free of cost and free of license restrictions for everybody.